tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 There are design decisions involved in a simple button to export a CSV.
 Do we give a choice to the user on what to export?
-Is exporting instantaneous, or is the user required to check back after and hour or so for their data?
+Is exporting instantaneous, or is the user required to check back after an hour or so for their data?
 These are questions you need to ask the user.
 There is a tradeoff on whether you want to ask the questions early, or whether you want to do your research first before asking the questions.
-There is a tradeoff on whether to even ask the question, because the Claude Code currently do not work in the background when questions needs to be answered.
+There is a tradeoff on whether to even ask the question, because Claude Code currently does not work in the background when questions need to be answered.

 *What it should be.*
 The agent should not need to make these tradeoffs.
-The agent could ask question as early as they can while working on the research in the background.
+The agent could ask questions as early as they can while working on the research in the background.
-The agent could retract questions if they have found the answer in the resources (for example, there are data exports that are not instantaneous for data requests of a smaller sizes)
+The agent could retract questions if they have found the answer in the resources (for example, there are data exports that are not instantaneous for data requests of smaller sizes).
-All responses to the agent will be immediately influence the research.
+All responses to the agent will immediately influence the research.

 #### **Steering**